Other PagesClick image to enlarge

 This chart features conversions between units of measurement for easy reference and calculation.

-The address book allows you to write in the contact information for up to 24 people – especially useful if you ever forget your cell phone.
+The address book allows you to write in the contact information for up to 4 people, such as family and close friends.